By Dr. Michael Oberschneider, Ashburn Psychological & Psychiatric Services

 Repeat, Repeat, Repeat

 When it comes to changing or improving behaviors, children with ADHD benefit from lots of practice and repetition.
-Whatever agreed-upon expectations you and your husband end up putting in place for your son, there will likely be plenty of trial and error, so remember to be patient.
+Whatever agreed-upon expectations you and your husband set for your son, there will likely be plenty of trial and error, so remember to be patient.
 Just like we might do push-ups to make our chest and arm muscles stronger, children with ADHD need to do frontal lobe push-ups, so to speak, to strengthen their executive functioning skills and abilities.

-I hope that my suggestions here help you and your husband to move from a place of disagreement to a place of agreement regarding your son’s ADHD.
-If things don’t improve for your son within a reasonable period of time, I recommend that you seek out the assistance of a child psychologist who specializes in ADHD.
+I hope my suggestions here help you and your husband move from a place of disagreement to an agreement regarding your son’s ADHD.
+If things don’t improve for your son within a reasonable period, I recommend that you seek out the assistance of a child psychologist specializing in ADHD.
 That professional can work closely with your son (and you as parents) to address your concerns and your son’s needs.